 A: Recently, after midterms, I sensed that students, many of whom were student-athletes, were exhausted and feeling down.
 It dawned on me that these students were always graded.
 They are graded in the classroom and in their sports, for successes or failures.
 I felt such a deep compassion for them.

-they were more than their grade and more than their success on the field.
+I told them that they were more than their grade and more than their success on the field.
 Each is a child of the Most High God, and beautiful and perfect.
 It was a special moment for me.
 I feel so honored to be able to share God鈥檚 love with these students.

 If I can make a small difference in one of their lives, I feel so blessed and lucky.
 I really hope to build a community of students who are passionate about caring for God鈥檚 creation.